 Lumbar Stenosis Diagnosis

-Lumbar Stenosis can be diagnosed through symptoms or a physical examination, but doctors may require imaging tests for confirmation:
+Lumbar Spinal Stenosis can be diagnosed by identifying its symptoms through a physical examination.
+However, doctors may require imaging tests for confirmation:

 - CT Scan

 - Myelogram (Uses injected dye to detect changes in nerve structures)

 Depending on the condition's severity, various options to treat lumbar spinal stenosis are available:

 - Typically, symptoms of lumbar spinal stenosis can be alleviated by simply improving one's flexibility, balance, strength and endurance through exercise and physiotherapy.

 - Some may need to wear supportive devices like a back brace to provide protection and prevent further trauma and strains.

 - Maintaining a healthy weight will also relieve pressure from the spine, reducing the chances of spinal stenosis, herniated disks and other sprains and injuries.

 - Mild to moderate pain may be eased with over-the-counter painkillers and nonsteroidal anti-inflammatory medicines.

 - For more severe cases of spinal stenosis, a higher dosage of medication or opiate is required and prescribed by the doctor.
 Nerve supplements or nerve stabilizer medications can also help.
 Corticosteroids and nerve blockers may also be injected to reduce inflammation and pain.